BARBARA HEPWORTH: woman artist quotes on sculpture (Oval) art and life by the famous female sculptor in modern English abstract art; + biography facts

 - I have gained very great inspiration from the Cornish land- and seascape, the horizontal line of the sea and the quality of light and colour which reminds me of the Mediterranean light and colour which so excites one’s sense of form; and first and last there is the human figure which in the country becomes a free and moving part of a greater whole.
 This relationship between figure and landscape is vitally important to me.
 I cannot feel it in a city.

-* woman sculptor, source of her artist quotes on sculpture art, works and life ‘The Studio 132:643’, 1946; as quoted in “Voicing our visions, -Writings by women artists”, ed. by Mara R. Witzling, Universe New York 1991, p.
-280 (English woman artist, creating her abstract art works in stone and bronze & paintings; at the bottom some links for more detailed biography facts)
+* Hepworth’s artist quote, referring to the important influence of the landscape for her sculpture art; ‘The Studio 132:643’, 1946; as quoted in “Voicing our visions, -Writings by women artists”, ed. by Mara R. Witzling, Universe New York 1991, p.
+280.)

 - I cannot write anything about landscape without writing about the human figure and the human spirit inhabiting the landscape, for me, the whole art sculpture is a fusion of these two element – the balance of sensation and the evocation of man in his universe.
 Every work in sculpture is either a figure I see, or a sensation I have, whether in Yorkshire, Cornwall or Greece, or the Mediterranean.